todd-elvers/html-to-pdf-converter/readme.md

 ## How it works

-Uses Apache Exec and a synchronization-block to ensure a thread-safe, non-locking interaction between library and the command line tool [wkhtmltopdf](https://wkhtmltopdf.org/), which converts HTML documents to PDF documents.
+Uses Apache Exec and a synchronization-block to ensure a thread-safe, non-locking interaction between this library and the command line tool [wkhtmltopdf](https://wkhtmltopdf.org/), which converts HTML documents to PDF documents.

-This library includes the binaries for Windows, Mac & Linux and will decide which to use based on the Operating System it is running on.
-You can instead provide your own wkhtmltopdf binary by setting the `WKHTMLTOPDF_BINARY` environment variable.
+This library includes the binaries for Windows, Mac & Linux and will decide which to use based on the current operating system.
+Optionally you can provide your own [wkhtmltopdf](https://wkhtmltopdf.org/) binary by setting the `WKHTMLTOPDF_BINARY` environment variable.

 <br/>